The Campaign for the Sciences

 And while the PLNU student body has increased by 40 percent during the past ten years alone, there is no appropriate space for additional teaching staff.
 New faculty members are housed in a collection of trailers.
 Converting second and third floor restroom space into faculty offices was once considered!

 What’s more, the current science building is dingy, unappealing, and cut off from the campus community by its steeply sloping asphalt driveway and subterranean main entrance.
 The building isn’t environmentally friendly.
-The summer honors weekend for high school science students who have expressed an interest in PLNU begins in business school classrooms.
+The science honors weekend for high school science students who have expressed an interest in PLNU begins in business school classrooms.
 Only after hearing about the science program are prospective students shown the realities of the current facilities.
 Many say labs at their high schools are superior to science space at PLNU.

 The New Building